 It was found that the short but regular bursts of exercise done by group 3 were most effective in reducing post-meal glucose spikes.
 Some of us on the Levels team opt for being active in short bursts throughout the day to keep glucose down, rather than doing one big chunk of exercise before or after a meal.

-The same effects hold true for walking.
+The same effects hold for walking.
 Another study compared two walking regimens, both of which added up to 30 minutes per day.
 The two groups consisted of:

-- Participants doing a single 30 minute block of walking once per day
+- Participants doing a single 30-minute block of walking once per day

 - Participants doing 1 minute and 40 seconds of walking every 30 minutes throughout waking hours

-This study showed that the frequent, short walks in scenario 2 were significantly more effective at reducing post-meal glucose peaks and insulin levels than a single longer period of walking, despite both groups doing the same number of total walking minutes per day.
+This study showed that the frequent, short walks in scenario 2 were significantly more effective at reducing post-meal glucose peaks and insulin levels than a single long period of walking, despite both groups doing the same number of total walking minutes per day.

 Bottom line: Exercise of any type helps with glucose control and metabolic fitness.
 Short, frequent bursts of exercise seem to be more effective than longer isolated chunks of exercise.
-Try to be active all throughout the day!
+Try to be active throughout the day!

-8. We prioritize sleep
+8. Prioritize sleep

 In fact, partial sleep deprivation generates metabolic responses in otherwise healthy individuals that appear to be similar to people with clinically impaired glucose tolerance.
 Just a short stint of sleep deprivation can send the body into pathologic metabolic states.
 Luckily, this may be reversible in as little as 2 days by improving sleep duration.

-Bottom line: We need good sleep (7-9 hours per night for most adults) to have proper glucose regulation.
+Bottom line: You need good sleep (7-9 hours per night for most adults) to have proper glucose regulation.
 No matter how good a diet is, sleep still plays a key role in metabolic function.

-9. Prioritize stress management
+9. Control your stress

 Additionally, in mice, acute psychological stress (meaning getting repeatedly shocked on the foot and then having to escape a cage) leads to acute insulin resistance (cells become “numb” to the effect of insulin), with significantly reduced clearance of glucose after a glucose load.

 Fortunately, stress management techniques can be effective at reducing glucose levels.
-In a study of insulin resistant individuals (patients with type 2 diabetes), those who engaged in a program of 20 minutes of daily diaphragmatic breathing exercises showed reduced fasting blood glucose and post-meal glucose levels at the 9th week of the study as compared to those who did not do the breathing intervention.
+In a study of insulin-resistant individuals (patients with type 2 diabetes), those who engaged in a program of 20 minutes of daily diaphragmatic breathing exercises showed reduced fasting blood glucose and post-meal glucose levels at the 9th week of the study as compared to those who did not do the breathing intervention.

-Additionally, 6 months of twice weekly meditation practice in individuals with heart disease has been shown to result in a significant decrease in fasting blood sugar, post-meal blood sugar, and hemoglobin a1c.
+Additionally, 6 months of twice-weekly meditation practice in individuals with heart disease has been shown to result in a significant decrease in fasting blood sugar, post-meal blood sugar, and hemoglobin a1c.

 10. Limit saturated fat